Xenox003/XenoxBot/README.md

 # General Information
 About
 -----
-XenoxBot is my first big Application built with <a target="_blank" href="https://github.com/DV8FromTheWorld/JDA">JDA</a>
+XenoxBot is my first big Application built with <a href="https://github.com/DV8FromTheWorld/JDA">JDA</a>

 Todo
 ----